Pooran-Dewari/parse_single_cell_analysis/08_SRA_submission/README.md

 ## Prepare files for SRA submission
-- Copy files from datastore to scratch
+- Copy raw fastq files from datastore to eddie scratch
-- check md5sum for fastq file integrity
+- Check md5sum for fastq file integrity
-- combine fastq files (if same sub-library sequenced on a different lane) using concat_fastq.sh; keep log
+- Combine fastq files (if same sub-library sequenced on a different lane) using concat_fastq.sh; keep log
-- split fastq files by species (i.e. oyster and shrimp) using python script <fastq_sep_groups_new2024.py> & <split_fastq_2026.sh>
+- Split fastq files by species, see split_fastq dir
 - Generate md5sum hashkeys and upload oyster files to SRA

 Transfer files from local to server